votingworks/vxsuite/libs/ballot-encoder/src/README.md

   `01010110 01011000 00000001`.
 This must be at the start of the encoded data, or the data does not represent a valid v1-encoded HMPB metadata.
   - Size: 24 bits.
-- **Election Hash:** This is a dynamic-length hexidecimal string long (`ED.electionHash`).
+- **Election Hash:** This is a dynamic-length hexadecimal string long (`ED.electionHash`).
   - Size: `(1 + bytes(ED.electionHash) / 2) * 8` bits.
 - **Ballot Config:** The encoding of a `BallotConfig` derived from `H` and `ED`